KOSMOS+

 ABOUT THE EVENT

-Sunday, 7 September, step outside and look up: a total lunar eclipse will turn the Moon a deep coppery red.
-No eye protection needed, just find a clear view to the eastern horizon.
+On Sunday 7 September, a total lunar eclipse will turn the Moon a deep coppery red.
+No eye protection needed, just a clear view of the eastern horizon.
+The NeurAstra team will be at Mont Semnoz to watch the event together.

 Annual Meeting at L’Observatoire